mitesh1409/interview-prep/JavaScript/Index.md

 X 3.
 Learn about the **Event Loop** and its role in handling asynchronous operations.
 X 4.
 Understand the purpose and function of the **Task Queue** (or Callback Queue).
 X 5.
 Compare and contrast **Microtasks vs Macrotasks** and their priority.
-6. Master the concept of **Hoisting** for variables and functions, how Hoisting works for var, let, const.
+X 6.
+Master the concept of **Hoisting** for variables and functions, how Hoisting works for var, let, const.
 7. Study **Scope** in detail: **Block Scope**, **Function Scope**, and **Global Scope**.
 8. Practice and understand **Closures** and their utility.
 9. Grasp the concepts of **Prototype** and the **Prototype Chain**.